gazsp/web-apps/slides/009-signup-emails/content.md

 * If a user forgets their password, we'll need to email them a link to reset it
 * Before we can do that, we'll need to generate a unique link for the user to be able to reset their password
-* We can do this using something like this:

 ```php
     function set_reset_password_code($user_id) {